AlaskaAirlines/auro/src/GOVERNANCE.md

 This process includes:

-* A Sr. Designer and an Auro engineer ensure that the delivered assets meet the specification outlined in the previous steps of the process.
+* A designer and an Auro engineer ensure that the delivered assets meet the specification outlined in the previous steps of the process.
-* Design asset is reviewed by a Sr. Designer to ensure that the asset is compliant with the standards set forth.
+* Design asset is reviewed by a UI designer to ensure that the asset is compliant with the standards set forth.
 * The code is reviewed by an engineer on the Auro team to ensure that all work is compliant with the standards set forth.

-It is also the responsibility of the reviewers to ensure that the new work lives up to the [quality threshold determined by the Auro Design System](https://github.com/AlaskaAirlines/auro_docs/blob/master/src/WORKING_AGREEMENT.md).
+It is also the responsibility of the reviewers to ensure that the new work lives up to the [quality threshold determined by the Auro Design System](https://github.com/AlaskaAirlines/auro_docs/blob/master/src/PROCESS_CRIT.md).

 This part of the process answers the question; **Does the demo pass review**?